DanielEgan/ContainerTraining/README.md

 The first thing we need to add to the Dockerfile we create is the base image.
 As stated previously, we will be using the build image.
 We name it build-env to reference it later in the file.

+The file itself will only have the code sections that you need to type, inbetween we explain what each section is for.
+Start by typing the following at the top of the file you just created (dockerfile)

 <pre><code>
 <b>FROM microsoft/dotnet:2.1.300-sdk AS build-env</b>